Chapter 55:

 Strangely, I’m rather proud of you.

-Things had been tense since Ryan and his men had been killed and they’d been targeted by whoever was controlling the Great Disaster.
+Ever since Ryan and his men had been killed, they’d been repeatedly targeted by whoever was controlling the Great Disaster.

 With every passing day, their position grew weaker.

-They had upped their security for all their businesses, but had to reduce the number of jobs they took to compensate.
+They’d increased security for all of their businesses, but had to reduce the number of jobs they accepted to compensate.

-Then, they’d tried to investigate who was behind the Great Disaster, only for their agents to wind up dead on the streets.
+Then, they’d tried to learn who their enemy was, only for more of their men to wind up dead on the streets.

-All of that, however, wasn’t as significant of a loss as the slave auction house had been.
+All of that, however, wasn’t as significant of a loss as the auction house had been.

 It was the worst day in their history.

-Their biggest source of income was gone, hundreds of wealthy clients were arrested, almost a thousand slaves had been lost and the Paladins of all groups were targeting them too.
+Their biggest source of income was gone, hundreds of wealthy clients were arrested, almost a thousand slaves had been lost and the Paladins of all people were targeting them too.

 At a hastily called meeting of the six heads, the air was extremely heavy and every leader had brought more than ten guards with them.